uktrade/iigb-beta-content/content/beta/industries/food-and-drink-manufacturing/overview/en_US.md

 ## The UK food and drink market

 The UK has 67.6 million consumers, who spend around 203 billion GBP a year on food and drink.
-Spend on food shopping has risen 24% between 2008 and 2016.
+Spend on food shopping rose 24% between 2008 and 2016.

 While UK consumers are price-conscious, market research shows a willingness to pay more for premium products.